 Matthew is in the 4th year of his PhD working under the joint supervision of Dr. Bergsieker and Dr. Spencer.
 His research interests encompass the realm of social perception in intergroup contexts with a focus on how stigmatized members manage their interpersonal relations with in-group and out-group members.
 With an interest in the changing demographic landscape, Matthew investigates how intergroup phenomena interact with existing social and professional networks to challenge or facilitate efforts to form intercultural friendships.

 I graduated from the Honours Psychology program with a research intensive specialization.
 My research interests involve intergroup dynamics and social networking within religious and corporate organizations.
 My current goal is to pursue a doctorate in Social Psychology.
 Outside of school, my hobbies include graphic design, cooking, and playing board games.

 I am a second year student pursuing a major in health studies.
 My interests in social psychology include trust, intergroup relations and perceptions of social class specifically in minority groups experiencing discrimination and marginalization.
 I am also interested in how social interactions relate to a population’s health and wellbeing.
 In my spare time, I like to read, watch films, listen to live music and go outdoors.

-I am currently in my second year of a double major in Psychology and Sexuality, Marriage, and Family Studies.
+I am currently in my third year of a double major in Psychology and Sexuality, Marriage, and Family Studies.
 My main interests in psychology focus on Psychopathology as well as Social Psychology, specifically what influences people to develop relationships with certain people over others.
 In my free time, I like to bake, do yoga, sing, dance, and play my ukulele!